Anchorage, Alaska for Digital Nomads

 The 49th Brewing Co., located on W 3rd, is also a downtown bar.
 Features award-winning beer and a rooftop patio overlooking the Cook Inlet and Alaska Range.
 Undoubtedly a place to enjoy the best combinations of Alaska.

-Reilly’s Irish Pub is a more traditional option.
+Reilly’s is a more traditional option.
 Located on Fireweed Ln., It is known for its cold Irish beers and hot Irish coffee.
 It gets busy with local people and has a more informal atmosphere.

 If you are one of those who prefer to dance, Chilkoot Charlie’s (2435 Spenard Road) is one of the most popular nightclubs in Anchorage.
 The club opened its doors in January 1970 and is located in the center of historic Spenard.
 It is a huge nightclub with three large stages, three dance floors and 10 bars that host DJs, comedians and live events.
 Chilkoot Charlie’s continued to grow throughout the ’80s and’ 90s to become the Alaskan nightclub that it is today.